gooddata/gooddata-python-sdk/MAINTENANCE.md

 # Repository maintenance and release

+## How to release documentation for new versions

+* Create a new branch named `rel/X.Y.Z`
+  * This branch now hosts the content for documentation of the X.Y.Z version.
+Any changes to the content in the branch will be public.
+* Dispatch the Github workflow `netlify-deploy` on the `master` branch
+  * The styling of the documentation is taken from the `master` branch.
+For more details see `./scripts/generate.sh` and `netlify-deploy` workflow.

 ## How to release new version

 * Run `make release VERSION=X.Y.Z`
-* Create pull request with the latest commit with bumped versions
+* Create a pull request with the latest commit with bumped versions
-* Ask for merge of pull request.
-Once it is merged:
+* Ask for merge of a pull request.
+* Once it is merged:
-* Checkout latest master tag it vX.Y.Z
+  * Checkout latest master and tag it `vX.Y.Z`
 * Push the tag to the gooddata/gooddata-python-sdk repository (e.g. `git push <remote> vX.Y.Z`)

 ### Releasing Alpha versions